The ultimate performance of the Rasnik 3-point alignment system: Results of the SolidRas and MicroRas systems

 \end{itemize}

-A set of 256 images was generated for which each pixel the quantum fluctuation was superimposed onto the pixel content.
-A real and a simulated image is shown in Figs~\ref{fig:realsolidras} and ~\ref{fig:MCSolid}.
-After analysis with SOAP, spatial resolution per image of 3.0 nm, both in X and Y, was obtained.
-For the half-current data, this value was 4.8 nm.
+A set of $256$ images was generated for which each pixel the quantum fluctuation was superimposed onto the pixel content.
+A real and a simulated image is shown in figs.~\ref{fig:realsolidras} and~\ref{fig:MCSolid}.
+After analysis with SOAP, a spatial resolution per image of $\SI{3.0}{nm}$, both in $x$ and $y$, was obtained.
+For the half-current data, this value was $\SI{4.8}{nm}$.

-Frame rates above 100 Hz were only possible with reduced the data formats: four pixels in a square were combined into one pixel, with 8-bit depth.
-The simulations result in spatial resolutions per image of 3.3 nm for full current, and 5.0 nm (X) for half the LED current.
-The spatial resolution associated with superpixels is expected to worsen little since a black-white transition is still covered by 3 to 4 pixels.
-The noise floor level following from the simulations should equal 3.3 nm/$\sqrt{275 Hz}$ = $\SI{200}{pm/\sqrt{Hz}}$ in agreement with Fig~\ref{fig:3plots}.
+Frame rates above $\SI{100}{Hz}$ were only possible with reduced data formats: four pixels in a square were combined into one pixel, with $8$-bit depth.
+The simulations result in spatial resolutions per image of $\SI{3.3}{nm}$ for full LED current, and $\SI{5.0}{nm}$ for half the LED current, both in $x$ and $y$.
+The spatial resolution associated with superpixels is expected to worsen a little since a black-white transition is still covered by $3$ to $4$ pixels.
+The noise floor level following from the simulations should equal $\SI{3.3}{nm}/\sqrt{\SI{275}{Hz}}$ = $\SI{200}{pm/\sqrt{Hz}}$ in agreement with fig.~\ref{fig:3plots}.
+This spatial resolution was predicted by Cramer-Rao simulations before \cite{JorisMSc}.

-In a next step, the Led was replaced by the UV Led LightAvenue KE120UYG, reducing the applied wavelength from 448 to 365 nm.
-In addition, the diameter of the diafragma was doubled from 4 to 8 mm.
+In a next step, the LED was replaced by the UV LightAvenue KE$120$UYG, reducing the applied wavelength from $448$ to $\SI{365}{nm}$.
+In addition, the diameter of the diaphragm was doubled from $4$ to $\SI{8}{mm}$.
 The image blurring, and, subsequently, the spatial resolution is expected to be improved by a factor 2, by just the latter change.
-The SolidRas unit was carefully suspended, in a vacuum tank, by means of two thin strings.
-The result is shown in Fig~\ref{fig:solid} where a noise floor of 110 pm/$\sqrt{Hz}$ is reached.
-The peaks in the Y data in the 20 Hz region can be understood in terms of parallel and anti-parallel pendulum motions.
-The difference in flexibility of the SolidRas unit in the X and Y directions explains the absence of these peaks in the X data: the associated resonance frequencies are much higher.
+To test the performance of SolidRas unit with these changes, it was carefully suspended, in a vacuum tank, by means of two thin polyester strings with a length of \textasciitilde$\SI{70}{mm}$.
+The displacement-ASD result is shown in fig.~\ref{fig:solidbest} where a noise floor of $\SI{110}{ pm/\sqrt{Hz}}$ is reached.
+The peaks in the $y$ data in the $\SI{20}{Hz}$ region can be associated with longitudinal vibrations of the suspension strings.
+The difference in flexibility of the SolidRas unit in the $x$ and $y$ directions explains the absence of these peaks in the $x$ data: the associated resonance frequencies are much higher and damped more strongly.